DStefani86/tech-blog/README.md

 ![CodeEx02](./images/CodeEx02.png)

-Here is an example of my Tag model
+This is an example of my SignUp form using express-handles bars.
+Using IDs to call on in my public js folder.

 ![CodeEx03](./Develop/images/CodeEx03.png)